selimanac/defold-daabbcc/README.md

 ## What is this for?

 First of all, **this is not a complete collision library/solution**.
-It is a Broad Phase collision for fast overlap checking.
-You have to handle precise collision yoursef like using Swept AABB.
+Basically it is a Broad Phase collision for fast overlap checking.
+You have to handle precise collision yoursef.
+This library contains experimental narrow phase collision detection functionalty.
-You can use it for culling offscreen objects, raycasting through the tree or for puzzle game logics.
+You can use this lib for culling offscreen objects, raycasting through the tree or for puzzle game logics...

 ## Usage in Defold